-2020: Benyam Dawit Mezmur (Ethiopia, 2005) In recognition of his contribution towards advancing the field of children's rights within the United Nations' and the African Union's human rights systems, especially through his work as Chairperson of the African Committee of Experts on the Rights and Welfare of the Child (ACERWC); Chairperson of the UN Committee on the Rights of the Child (CRC); and Member, UN Committee on the CRC various institutions within the African Union's human rights system, especially through his work as Commissioner and later as the Chairperson of the African Commission on Human and Peoples' Rights.
+In recognition of his contribution towards advancing the field of children's rights within the United Nations' and the African Union's human rights systems, especially through his work as Chairperson of the African Committee of Experts on the Rights and Welfare of the Child (ACERWC); Chairperson of the UN Committee on the Rights of the Child (CRC); and Member, UN Committee on the CRC the Zimbabwe Lawyers for Human Rights (ZLHR) where she championed human rights protection for vulnerable groups through strategic litigation, research and advocacy.

+In recognition of his contribution towards various institutions within the African Union's human rights system, especially through his work as Commissioner and later as the Chairperson of the African Commission on Human and Peoples' Rights.